PowerShell/DscResource.Tests/README.md

-If the spell checker ([cSpell](https://www.npmjs.com/package/cspell)) does not recognize the word, but the word is correct or a specific phrase is not recognized but should be allowed, then it is possible to add these to a dictionary or tell it to ignore the word of phrases.
+If the spell checker ([cSpell](https://www.npmjs.com/package/cspell)) does not recognize the word, but the word is correct or a specific phrase is not recognized but should be allowed, then it is possible to add these to a dictionary or tell it to ignore the word or phrases.
 This is done by adding a `\.vscode\cSpell.json` in the repository.

 The following JSON is the simplest form of the file `\.vscode\cSpell.json` (see